Yariee/2430Homework/README.md

 # 2430Homework
-Data Structures and Algorithms homework
+Data Structures and Algorithms homework at University of Houston